Companies yank ads from O'Reilly's show after sexual harassment claims

 BMW, Mercedes-Benz, Lexus, Hyundai, and Mitsubishi all yanked their ads after a New York Times investigation that surfaced five sexual harassment cases against the political pundit.

-They were joined Tuesday by pharmaceutical makers GlaxoSmithKline and Bayer, Sanofi Consumer Care, insurer Allstate, asset management firm T. Rowe Price, and personal finance company Credit Karma.
+They were joined Tuesday by pharmaceutical makers GlaxoSmithKline and Bayer, Sanofi Consumer Care, insurers Allstate and Esurance, asset management firm T. Rowe Price, and personal finance company Credit Karma.

-Orkin, a pest control company, and Untuckit, a men's clothing line, and Constant Contact, an email marketer, and Ainsworth Pet Nutrition, the parent company of the Rachel Ray-endorsed dog food brand Nutrish, also announced they were pulling ads.
+Pacific Life; Jenny Craig; Advil; tax prep company H&R Block; Orkin, a pest control company; Untuckit, a men's clothing line; Ancestry.com, a family history service; Constant Contact, an email marketer; Ainsworth Pet Nutrition, the parent company of the Rachel Ray-endorsed dog food brand Nutrish; The Society for Human Resource Management; real estate franchise Coldwell Banker; Amica mutual insurance company; postcard app company Touchnote; orthodontic device maker Invisalign; and utomotive pricing website TrueCar also pulled ads; ODFL freight line; and online legal services provider LegalZoom pulled and/or redirected their advertising dollars to other Fox News Channel shows.

+Subaru USA said it will not advertise on the show in the future.

 Fox News said in a statement Tuesday that it values its ad partners and was "working with them to address their current concerns about the O'Reilly Factor.
 At this time, the ad buys of those clients have been re-expressed into other FNC programs."